hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 It's recommended to create a [values.yaml](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver) file from the corresponding release of the chart and edit it to fit the environment the chart is being deployed to.
 Download and edit [a sample file](https://github.com/hpe-storage/co-deployments/blob/master/helm/values/csi-driver).

-These are the bare minimum required parameters for a successful deployment to an iSCSI enviornment if CHAP is required.
+These are the bare minimum required parameters for a successful deployment to an iSCSI environment if CHAP authentication is required.

 ```
 iscsi: